-- 1. Any change in a ProblemFactChange must be done on the @PlanningSolution instance of scoreDirector.getWorkingSolution(). - 2.
-The workingSolution is a planning clone of the BestSolutionChangedEvent's bestSolution. - The workingSolution in the Solver is never the same solution instance as in the rest of your application: it is a planning clone. - A planning clone also clones the planning entities and planning entity collections.
+- 1. Any change in a ProblemFactChange must be done on the Solution instance of scoreDirector.getWorkingSolution(). - 2.
+The workingSolution is a planning clone of the BestSolutionChangedEvent's bestSolution. - The workingSolution in the Solver is never the same instance as the Solution in the rest of your application: it is a planning clone. - A planning clone also clones the planning entities and planning entity collections.